saiset-co/saiEthIndexer/src/saiBoilerplate/readme.md

     http - boilerplate code for http server socket - the same as above for socket websocket - the same for websocket
-5. storage - get instance of storage client we will work with
 6. tasks - main busyness logic
-7. types - models we will use in our microservice